 Madigan also worked with the U.S. Department of Justice to forge two settlements with big banks for discriminatory lending practices against African American and Latino borrowers.
 Madigan sued and reached a $335 million settlement — the largest ever of a fair lending case — with Countrywide, a subsidiary of Bank of America, and later a $175 million national settlement with Wells Fargo.
 Madigan is the only state Attorney General to pursue a fair lending lawsuit against a national bank.

-As the state’s legal officer, Attorney General Madigan has repeatedly stood up to utility companies that unjustly overbilled customers and engaged in unfair business practices, recovering over a billion dollars for ratepayers.
+As the state’s legal officer, Attorney General Madigan has repeatedly stood up to utility companies that unjustly overbilled customers and engaged in unfair business practices, recovering more than 2 billion dollars for ratepayers.